 We can never be sure what is around the corner in life and this is true in work as well as everything else and we can all find ourselves on the receiving end of bad financial news in a job loss or serious dent in income if we are self-employed.
-Often with a company, they can announce a down-size and make you redundant or even go out of business entirely.
+Often with a company, they can announce sudden unemployment or down-size and make you redundant or even go out of business entirely.

 Deal with Your Exit from Your Employer

-Be sure that you are careful to look at your contract to be sure that you are aware of everything that is in your contract.
+Be sure that you are careful after a sudden unemployment to look at your contract to be sure that you are aware of everything that is in your contract.
 Often in the chaos of being made redundant or losing your job, you can forget to check that you are getting everything that you are due.
 A good example is where you are to gain shares in the firm from your company or have pension contributions that need to be transferred.

 Look at Your Resume